redbear/Duo/docs/programming_reference.md

 The another parameter is an **`uint16_t`** handle assigned for the connection if established successfully.
 An invalid connection handle should be **0xFFFF**.
 E.g. **`void deviceConnectedCallback(BLEStatus_t status, uint16_t handle)`**

+User should keep the connection handle in case of used for further opertions to the peer device.

+    static uint16_t conn_handle = 0xFFFF;

 	void deviceConnectedCallback(BLEStatus_t status, uint16_t handle) {
 	  switch (status) {
 	    case BLE_STATUS_OK:
 	      Serial.print("BLE device connection established!
 Connection handle: ");
 	      Serial.println(handle, HEX);
+          conn_handle = handle;
 	      break;
 	    default:
 	      Serial.println("Failed to establish connection with peer device!");